lightbend/kalix-jvm-sdk/samples/scala-protobuf-eventsourced-customer-registry-subscriber/README.md

 ## Exercise the service

-With both the proxy and your service running, any defined endpoints should be available at `http://localhost:9000`.
+With both the Kalix Runtime and your service running, any defined endpoints should be available at `http://localhost:9000`.
 In addition to the defined gRPC interface, each method has a corresponding HTTP endpoint.
 Unless configured otherwise (see [Transcoding HTTP](https://docs.kalix.io/java-protobuf/writing-grpc-descriptors-protobuf.html#_transcoding_http)), this endpoint accepts POST requests at the path `/[package].[entity name]/[method]`.

 ### Create a customer